error

 KPMG in the UK

-Finally, we end with links to the most recent editions of Indirect Tax Weekly Talking Points and our regular Week in Tax editions that include a round-up from KPMG member firms around the globe.
+Finally, we include our usual links to Indirect Tax Weekly Talking Points and Week in Tax summaries of the key tax developments from around the world.

 Tax matters for business